lsos/lsos-js/readme.md

-# `@lsos/basic`
+# `lsos`

-Fee enforcer for the [Lsos Basic](https://lsos.org/basic).
+Fee enforcer for the [Lsos](https://lsos.org).

-:warning: This readme is meant for open-source maintainers.
-If you are an open-source user, you don't need to know about the details explained here; if you want more information, check out the [Lsos Basic FAQ](https://lsos.org/basic/faq) instead.
+:warning: This readme is meant for open source developers; if you are a Lsos project user, check out the [Lsos FAQ](https://lsos.org/faq).

-The `@lsos/basic` package is about enforcing your fee: if a user that should pay your fee but uses your code without having purchased an activation key, then `@lsos/basic` will `console.warn()` your user, and if your user persists in not paying your fee, it will eventually throw an error blocking the usage of your code.
+The `lsos` package is about enforcing your fee: if a user that should pay your fee but uses your code without having purchased an activation key, then `lsos` will `console.warn()` your user, and if your user persists in not paying your fee, it will eventually throw an error blocking the usage of your code.

 <br/>